Maryland groups condemn federal refugee admissions reduction

-Maryland organizations criticized as “cynical” and “astounding” the decision announced last week by the Trump administration to decrease the national refugee admissions ceiling to its lowest level ever.
+Maryland organizations criticized as “cynical” and “astounding” the decision announced recently by the Trump administration to decrease the national refugee admissions ceiling to its lowest level ever.

 The cap for fiscal 2020 will be 18,000 refugees, down from the ceiling of 110,000 set by President Obama in 2017, according to a news release from the State Department.
 The decision also allows cities and states to opt out of accepting refugees.